|

 lifetime.
 The reason for this is because an overseer must be a faithful

-goes on to say that you must be “temperate (not excessive in all you
+goes on to say that an overseer must be “temperate (not excessive in all

-do), self controlled (able to control yourself and have nothing control
+you do), self controlled (able to control yourself and have nothing

 (friendly, welcoming others into your personal space), able to teach